CompRhys/roost/README.md

 </h4>

-## NOTE
+<h2 align="center">:warning: UNSUPPORTED NOTICE :warning:</h2>

-Development is going to slowly be moved from this repository to the https://github.com/CompRhys/aviary repository.
-This repository will be restored to allow the paper results to be directly replicated and pre-trained models used in the paper will be shared to make it as easy as possible to replicate.
-This is to attempt to ensure that Roost hopefully becomes easier to use after I finish my PhD.
+Development has been moved from this repository to the https://github.com/CompRhys/aviary repository.

 ## Premise